selinon/selinon/docs.source/storage.rst

    # Name of storage was set to MyMongoStorage in nodes.yaml configuration file (section storages).
    mongo = StoragePool.get_connected_storage('MyMongoStorage')

 Selinon will transparently take care of instantiation, connection and sharing connection pool across the whole process.
-Check out other useful methods of :class:`StoragePool <selinon.storagePool>`.
+Check out other useful methods of :class:`StoragePool <selinon.storage_pool>`.

 .. note::